 - Teach your little one songs that include moving to particular actions and show your little one how to dance along.
 Moving according to the song will teach him coordination, body awareness, and rhythm.

-- Play stop and go games with your toddler by playing music and dancing around, when the music stops – he should freeze!
+- Play stop and go games with your toddler.
+Play some music and dance around, but when the music stops, freeze!
 When the music starts again, he’s free to move around again.
 This is great for fostering executive function skills.